2008 United States presidential debates: October 7: Second presidential debate (Belmont University)

+The second presidential debate between Senator John McCain and Senator Barack Obama took place on Tuesday, October 7, 2008, at Belmont University in Nashville, Tennessee.
+The debate was moderated by Tom Brokaw of NBC.

-Moderator Tom Brokaw of NBC News opened the debate by stating that since the first debate, a lot had changed in the world and for the worse.
+The debate was opened by stating that since the first debate, a lot had changed in the world and for the worse.
 While Brokaw did not ask the initial questions, he did ask follow-up ones.
-When the candidates were asked who they would consider as the next Secretary of the Treasury, John McCain said that he might concur with Obama's suggestion of Berkshire Hathaway CEO Warren Buffett and then went on also to suggest former eBay president Meg Whitman.
-Barack Obama reiterated the mention of Buffett and said there are also many other qualified Americans.
+When the candidates were asked who they would consider as the next Secretary of the Treasury, McCain said that he might concur with Obama's suggestion of Berkshire Hathaway CEO Warren Buffett and then went on also to suggest former eBay president Meg Whitman.
+Obama reiterated the mention of Buffett and said there are also many other qualified Americans.
 Both candidates said that it is important to choose as Treasury Secretary someone who earns the trust of the American people.
 The first 5 questions all were related to the economy.

 The first Internet question came from a 78-year-old, as Brokaw pointed out, "child of the Depression" about sacrifices that Americans might have to make in the future.
 McCain responded that spending– besides defense, veterans' affairs, and certain other programs that he specified during the first debate– would have to be frozen.

 McCain was critical of Obama's support for a $3 million earmark which would have bought a new planetarium projector for Chicago's Adler Planetarium, the oldest planetarium in the Western Hemisphere.
 The current Zeiss Mark VI projector is 40 years old and no longer supported by its manufacturer, Carl Zeiss AG.
 McCain referred to it as an overhead projector.
 The earmark was not approved.